Abortion

 I recently watched a video of someone asking four women sitting under a “Choose Adoption” banner at a March for Life rally how many children each of them had adopted.
 The answer was none for each of them, and most of the women required some prodding to admit it.[48]
 They seemed visibly uncomfortable with the question and the reality of their inaction, responding with nervous laughter and comments like, “I already have two children.”

 The video was a reminder of the many examples of un-Christlike, hypocritical, and generally bad behavior I have seen from Christians fighting against abortion.
-Let’s consider some.
+Let’s consider one.

 Speaking about the sanctity of life after birth, Frank Shaeffer – who along with his father, Francis, is credited with birthing the modern anti-abortion movement – puts it more bluntly: